-Band auditions are now open!
+Band auditions are closed.

 We appreciate your willingness to consider serving our church family!

 Above all, we value the Good News of the Gospel.
 Everything we do centers around a holy God, a broken people, redemption through Jesus, and the response of worship & mission.
 In fact, that is the liturgy we follow each weekend.
 With this as our highest value, it requires us to find team members who love and follow Jesus as well so that we can, together, convey this Good News in our serving.
 If you are a follower of Jesus, please continue on through this page.
 If you are not sure if you could call yourself a follower of Jesus, instead of reading further just hit the "contact" link above and we would love to talk with you further about this Good News we speak of.

 Our bands are both a product of community and an environment for community.
 We are looking for people who are involved in Apex, specifically within a house church.
 The reason we say this is because we find that worship leaders who lead FROM community are far more effective than those who lead AT a community.
 We know that, as artists, our tendencies could lead us to isolation or a desire for acclaim.
 But, when we have people who know us fully and speak into our lives, we are able to approach our roles more as servants and not performers.
 This is also why we have multiple small teams instead of 1 large team - because the better we know and love each other, the better we are able to lead together.
 New team members are placed on a band that serves 1 full weekend each month.
 This includes a Thursday rehearsal as well as all gatherings that weekend.

 Simply put, we are looking for people who want to serve the church...not perform for them.
 When we see ourselves as performers, then we see our talent as our primary offering and a smooth performance as our success.
 But when we see ourselves as servants, then we realize that WE are the offering (Rom 12:1-2).
 We are able to see our talent as part of the tools God has given us to love His church and bring Him glory.